core-utils

 });

-Implement your job, which should be minimal, calling off to a service to send the actual notification:
+2. Implement a minimal job, calling off to a NestJS service for any business logic and to send the notification.

 import { type BaseHandler } from "@clipboard-health/background-jobs-adapter";